sebasgverde/huffmanCompressor/README.md

 # Spacial complexity Analysis

-As we can see in source code, both programms are merged in the main and are separated by an if statement.
-Therefore, we will start for each one from the try-catch bloks that read the txt and we will take only elemnts with size bigger than 1.
+As we can see in source code, both programs are merged in the main and are separated by an if statement.
+Therefore, we will start for each one from the try-catch blocks that read the txt and we will take only elements with size bigger than 1.

 ## Huffman codification
 Ordenar()